mmcdermott/MEDS_Tabular_AutoML/README.md

 5. **Output Storage**:

-   - Sparse array is converted to Coordinate List (COO) format and stored as a `.npz` file on disk.
+   - Sparse array is converted to Coordinate List format and stored as a `.npz` file on disk.
    - The file paths look as follows

 ```